jkqt/StaminaInfo/README.md

 # StaminaInfo

-Displays bar width directly within their respective bars.
+Quantify each status as a number within their respective bars.

-- Displays the bar width of:
+Note: This mod uses bar width to calculate instead of pulling from character data.

+- Works for:
   - Stamina Bar
   - Extra Stamina Bar
   - Affliction Bars